In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-The Haakaa Gen 1 is unlike traditional pumps, so it struggles in most metrics.
-However, we think it's worth mentioning as it's great for passive letdown to collect breast milk or alleviate breast engorgement.
+The Haakaa Gen 1 is unlike traditional pumps, so it struggles to compete head-to-head with electric pumps.
+However, it's worth mentioning as it's great for passive letdown to collect breast milk or alleviate breast engorgement.
 It functions without hand or electric pumping; the initial suction is the only pull for milk expression, and it's easy to apply and comfortable to wear.
 You can use it while breastfeeding your baby on the opposite side or when you need to express milk discreetly.
 The Haakaa is somewhat on the small side, and while it shows a 4-ounce cup, it holds less milk due to potential spillage.
-While it doesn't deliver the same performance as other pumps in our breast pump review, we think it serves a purpose for specific situations when an electric pump would be overkill.
+While it doesn't deliver the same performance as other pumps, we think it serves a purpose for specific situations when an electric pump would be overkill.

 REASONS TO BUY